 Her frequent doctor visits left her discouraged as well.
 While following the doctors’ suggestions, nothing subdued the pain.
 Because her muscles were irritated and her spinal cord increasingly sensitive post-surgery, treatments like physical therapy and injections would sometimes even exacerbate her issues.

 In December 2012, Emily made the difficult decision to leave her position at Mass General Hospital.
 Much of how she defined herself was her successful career.
 Quitting was a huge loss, but she had no choice.
-With Klippel-Feil being a degenerative syndrome, Emily had to slow down.
 She needed to change tactics, and instead of constantly playing defense against her aggressive symptoms, she had to go on the offense.
-It was important for her to protect her baseline so as to not regress further.
+To be nearer to her family, Emily and Dan decided to move back home to Connecticut.

-Emily is not ashamed talking about her personal trials, even financial ones.
-In fact, she is very open about the truth many in the pain community experience every day, even when it is hard for others to hear.
-She feels if more people were open about their hardships, there would be fewer stigmas and less misunderstanding about chronic pain.
+Although her life has returned to normal in many ways, Emily is not ashamed talking about her personal trials, especially those first few years after diagnosis.
+She frequently shares her experiences with other patients, and feels that if more people were open about their hardships, there would be fewer stigmas and less misunderstanding about chronic pain.
 She believes sharing struggles does not make a person weak or vulnerable, but shows strength.

 “People often seem surprised at how positive I am,” says Emily.
 “We all have a tendency to underestimate ourselves.
 No matter what life throws at you, you can and will find a way to live the best life possible.”